icefelt/flask_prometheus/README.md

 # Python Application Monitoring examples using Graphite and StatsD (Push) and Prometheus (Pull)

+### Purpose

 This Python code should create three URL's on your local machine using flask.
 This code should also

 This Python code creates a [Flask](https://palletsprojects.com/p/flask/) web application with three routes or URL's.
 1. http://127.0.0.1:5000/ - Displays `Development Prometheus-backed Flash App`
 1. http://127.0.0.1:5000/database/ - Displays `Completed expensive database operation`
 1. http://127.0.0.1:5000/metrics/ - Displays list of application metrics

-The URL's are 1) the base URL `/`, 2) a `/database/` route, and 3) a `/metrics/` route.
-More specifically, we use the Prometheus instrumentation library for Python `prometheus_client` to add the counter: `requests` with the description: `Application Request Count`, and the label: `endpoint`.
-We also simulate an expensive database operation, tracking the start time and end time, and sending them to a histogram with `prometheus_client`.
-We also use StatsD to import a counter that increases by 1 for each request.

-Counter, Gauge, Summary and Histogram.
-Daemon for easy but powerful stats aggregation

 ### Install